ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch10-particle-explosions.md

 ### Removing explosions

-When the emitter has finished drawing all the particles we need to remove them from the `explosions` vector so that we'll stop trying to draw it.
+When the emitter has finished drawing all the particles, we need to remove them from the `explosions` vector so that we stop trying to draw it.
 Add the following code below the code that removes squares and bullets.

 ```rust